 Pain in malignant pleural mesothelioma

-Why are we conducting this research?
+Why did we conduct this research?

 Mesothelioma is a type of cancer which tends to affect the lining of the lung and is often associated with exposure to asbestos.
 Patients with mesothelioma can develop a number of symptoms including pain.
 Sometimes the pain can be complex and variable in its severity and nature due to the mesothelioma affecting the chest wall and the nerves.
 As well as medications, particular treatments, such as radiotherapy, may be needed to help control pain.
 Occasionally, more complicated procedures, such as specific nerve injections undertaken by specialist doctors, are required to help manage pain.
 Previous research studies have shown that these procedures are safe and effective in reducing pain.
 They are often undertaken late in the course of the patient’s illness, however, on average about four to six weeks before the patient dies.
 At present, it is hard to know which patients with mesothelioma develop severe pain, at what point during their illness and who might need more support and interventions to help control the pain.

-What will we do?
+What did we do?

 If you are interested in knowing more, please contact: